fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 - ~600-800 words
 - Describe what your cookbook tells us about American Culture/Food/Cuisine
 - Apply the readings and our discussions to your analysis of a historic cookbook
+- Have a little fun looking through a primary source for food history

 ## Questions to ask your cookbook and write about:
+- What is your overall impression of the cookbook?
+What is most interesting?
+Unexpected?
 - What kind of assumptions does the author(s) make about cooking/cuisine/food?
 - Who is the intended audience?
 What should they know?
 What should they care about?
 - What kind of larger themes do the cookbooks appeal to (exotic, health, comfort, regional, national, classical, etc)?